 Situated in the graphical region in Oceania, Australia is the smallest of the continents.
 Its total land area of 3.3 million square miles, it is home to 29 million of the world’s population and biodiversity.
 As the rest of the world undergoes significant cooling, Australia has its global cooling effect remain reasonably constant by its gradual movement toward the equator.
 For that, enormous diversity of animal, fungal and plant life have developed.

-Earliest human migrations including that from out of Africa make up the original inhabitants of Australian continent.
-Immigration to this continent have brought overseas language that make up about 200 that they have.
-Large proportions of Australia belong to no region while Christianity is predominant in those practicing faith.
-As small continent as it is, they have Australia which is the only first world country having the largest and most dominant economy in the region.
-They have federal parliamentary constitutional monarchy with two major political groups that form the government.
+The earliest human migrations including those from out of Africa make up the original inhabitants of the Australian continent.
+Immigration to this continent has brought overseas languages that makeup about 200 that they have.
+Large proportions of Australia belong to no region while Christianity is predominant in those practising faith.
+As a small continent, as it is, they have Australia which is the only first-world country having the largest and most dominant economy in the region.
+They have a federal parliamentary constitutional monarchy with two major political groups that form the government.

-Bordered by the Arctic Ocean to the north, Atlantic Ocean to the west and Mediterranean Sea to the south is the continent of Europe located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
-The second smallest continent, it covers about 3.9 million square miles or 2% or Earth’s surface.
-It is divided to fifty sovereign states with Russian Federation having the largest and most populous.
+Bordered by the Arctic Ocean to the north, the Atlantic Ocean to the west and the Mediterranean Sea to the south is the continent of Europe located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
+The second smallest continent covers about 3.9 million square miles or 2% of Earth’s surface.
+It is divided into fifty sovereign states with Russian Federation having the largest and most populous.

-Ancient Greece in Europe was the birth place of Western Civilization.
-Between 16th and 20th centuries, it controlled at various times the Americas, almost all of Africa and majority of Asia.
-Two world wars and an economic depression drew most European nations that dominated early 20th century.
+Ancient Greece in Europe was the birthplace of Western Civilization.
+Between 16th and 20th centuries, it controlled at various times the Americas, almost all of Africa and the majority of Asia.
+Two world wars and an economic depression drew most European nations that dominated the early 20th century.
 Europe has a continually evolving politics factored by the historical events within the continent.

 North America covers an area of about 9.5 million square miles or 16.5% of Earth’s land area and 4.8 of its total surface.
-It is the third largest by area and the fourth by population.
+It is the third-largest by area and the fourth by population.
 North America has many regions and sub-regions.
 The largest countries of this continent are Canada and the United States.
 By demographics, North America is ethnically diverse as there are groups of Caucasians, Mestizos, and Blacks.
-Significant minority of Indigenous Americans and Asians are present.
-North America’s Economy is flawless that when their GDP per capita was evaluated in October 2016, it appeared as the richest continent in the world.
+A significant minority of Indigenous Americans and Asians are present.
+North America’s Economy is flawless and when their GDP per capita was evaluated in October 2016, it appeared as the richest continent in the world.

-The long history of colonialism, majority of South Americans speak Spanish.
+The long history of colonialism, the majority of South Americans speak Spanish.
 Indigenous people’s interaction with European conquerors and immigrants was the basis of the continent’s cultural and ethnic outlook.
 South America has been home to many interesting species of animals.
-The rainforests of Amazon has made this continent one of the most bio diverse.
+The rainforests of the Amazon has made this continent one of the most biodiverse.
 South America relies on the export of manufactured goods and natural resources.
-In terms of politics, all South American countries are presidential republics except for Peru which is semi-presidential republic and Suriname, a parliamentary republic.
+In terms of politics, all South American countries are presidential republics except for Peru which is a semi-presidential republic and Suriname, a parliamentary republic.

 About 70% of Earth’s surface is covered by water.
 Geological History believed that oceans were formed by volcanic activity and outgassing.
-All the water vapor from these process have condensed into oceans, augmented by water and ice from asteroids and protoplanets.
+All the water vapour from these processes have condensed into oceans, augmented by water and ice from asteroids and protoplanets.
 Oceans are large bodies of saline water that composes vastly of a planet’s hydrosphere.
-These Saline waters cover about 139 million square miles and is divided into 5; Arctic, Atlantic, Indian, Pacific, and Southern or Antarctic Ocean.
-Take a look at the map and table below to find out where they are situated and what part of World Ocean are they bordering.
+These Saline waters cover about 139 million square miles and are divided into 5; Arctic, Atlantic, Indian, Pacific, and Southern or Antarctic Ocean.
+Take a look at the map and table below to find out where they are situated and what part of the World Ocean are they bordering.

-Read full article on the five oceans here.
+Read the full article on the five oceans here.

 The largest and deepest of World Oceans is the Pacific Ocean.
-It extends from Arctic Ocean to Antarctic and is bounded by Asia and Australia.
-At 63.8 million square miles, it covers about 46% of Earth’s hyrdrosphere making it larger than all of Earth’s land area.
+It extends from the Arctic Ocean to the Antarctic and is bounded by Asia and Australia.
+At 63.8 million square miles, it covers about 46% of Earth’s hydrosphere making it larger than all of Earth’s land area.
 This ocean separates Asia and Australia from the Americas.

-Salinity of Pacific Ocean varies latitudinal.
-When the water is near the equator it can have salinity as low as 34 parts per thousand which is less salty than in the mid latitudes because of profuse equatorial precipitation.
+The salinity of the Pacific Ocean varies latitudinally.
+When the water is near the equator it can have salinity as low as 34 parts per thousand which is less salty than in the mid-latitudes because of profuse equatorial precipitation.

-The Arctic Ocean, being the smallest and shallowest of the world’s oceans is referred by most oceanographers as Arctic Sea although, IHO (International Hydrographic Organization recognizes it as ocean.
-Lying mostly in the Arctic north polar region in the middle of Northern Hemisphere, it is almost surrounded by Eurasia and North America.
-It’s salinity depends by season when the ice cover melts or freezes.
+The Arctic Ocean is the smallest and shallowest of the world’s oceans is referred to by most oceanographers as the Arctic Sea although, IHO (International Hydrographic Organization recognizes it as the ocean.
+Lying mostly in the Arctic north polar region in the middle of the Northern Hemisphere, it is almost surrounded by Eurasia and North America.
+Its salinity depends on the season when the ice cover melts or freezes.
 It covers an area of about 5.4 million square miles which is almost the size of Antarctica.

-Named after India, the third largest ocean covering about 20% of water on Earth’s surface is the Indian Ocean.
-This ocean was earlier known as Eastern Ocean.
-Indian Ocean is the warmest in the world.
-It is believed that human induced greenhouse warming and scale of El Niño events trigger the strong warmin of this ocean.
-Because of it’s temperature, it is very ideal to host the largest groups of phytoplankton blooms.
+Named after India, the third-largest ocean covers about 20% of the water on Earth’s surface in the Indian Ocean.
+This ocean was earlier known as the Eastern Ocean.
+The Indian Ocean is the warmest in the world.
+It is believed that human-induced greenhouse warming and the scale of El Niño events trigger the strong warming of this ocean.
+Because of its temperature, it is very ideal to host the largest groups of phytoplankton blooms.
 The monsoonal winds also help introduce nutrients in the upper zones where light is available for photosynthesis of these organisms’ production.
 Indian Ocean’s calm waters made it appropriate for maritime trade.

-Depending on definition, Antarctic Ocean is also known as Southern Ocean.
+Depending on the definition, the Antarctic Ocean is also known as the Southern Ocean.
 It comprises most of the southern waters encircling Antarctica.
 As such, it is the fourth largest of the oceans in the world.
 A variety of animals exist in this ocean and they rely on the phytoplanktons.
-Marine animals such as penguins, blue whales, orcas and fur seals are mostly included on the Antarctic sea life.
-However, increased solar ultraviolet radiation resulting from ozone hole has lessened phytoplanktons by as much as 15% and has started damaging DNAs of fishes.
-There are also offshore islands that provide nesting place for about a million birds like Albatross and Petrels every spring.
-Antarctic Ocean is rich in natural resources thus, all international agreements authored for wold’s oceans apply to this ocean.
+Marine animals such as penguins, blue whales, orcas and fur seals are mostly included in the Antarctic sea life.
+However, increased solar ultraviolet radiation resulting from ozone holes has lessened phytoplanktons by as much as 15% and has started damaging the DNAs of fishes.
+There are also offshore islands that provide a nesting place for about a million birds like Albatross and Petrels every spring.
+The Antarctic Ocean is rich in natural resources thus, all international agreements authored for the world’s oceans apply to this ocean.